andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

        (x + y) >> 2
        (x + 5) + (x - 7)

+1. Write a program that inputs integer value `x`, performs the following operations, and prints the result.
+Use the binary format for printing.

+       x * 2
+       x * 3
+       x * 4
+       x * 5
+       x * 8
+       x * 31

+    How to perform these operations without using a multiplication instruction?

+       x / 2
+       x / 3
+       x / 5
+       x / 8
+       x / 31

+    Is it possible to do this without using a division instruction?

+       x % 2
+       x % 3
+       x % 5
+       x % 8
+       x % 31

+    Is it possible to do this without using a remainder instruction?

 1. Write a program that inputs integer value `x`, sets its 3-rd bit, resets its 6-th bit, and prints the result.
 Use the binary format for printing.